Worthy to Judge

 Consider

 When we’re hit hard by a personal injury—that is, a harm done to us by another person—our perspective gets skewed.
 The injury can seem enormous, engulfing our lives, our thoughts, and our sense of reality.
 We can’t see how we’ll ever get over it.
-We fear that our lives will never return to normal.

 Good Like God